-Participation in the AUXCOMM program for a registered individual is as a Technical Specialist (THSP).
+Participation in the AUXCOMM program for a registered individual is as an AUXCOMM Communicator (AUXC), Technical Specialist (THSP), or other ICS position as defined.
 They can be assigned to communication related tasks as supported by their training and experience.
 The FEMA online courses, IS 100, IS 200, IS 700, and IS 800 are a requirement of DHS and FEMA for an understanding of the Incident Command System (ICS) and should be completed within thirty days of registration.